niolabs/docs/docs/getting-started/locally/run-nio.md

 # Run nio

-You will want to use the System Designer to see your local instance running.
+You will want to use the nio System Designer to see your local instance running.

 Open the **System Designer** in a browser.

   https://designer.n.io/

-If you don't already have a system you want to use for this project in the designer, click the **`+`** button to create one.
+If you don't already have a nio system you want to use for this project in the System Designer, click the **`+`** button to create one.

 When you complete the **create new system** window and click **accept**, a new Pubkeeper server will be created in the cloud to handle the communications in your system.